 3. Arizona’s Grand Canyon

-Tourists come from around the world to see the magnificent Grand Canyon.
+Tourists come from around the world to see one of the world’s most famous landmarks – The Grand Canyon.
 It displays Arizona’s iconic geography of deep canyons, rock formations, and the mighty Colorado River who carved this 18-mile wide canyon.
 Almost six million people view the canyon’s stunning vistas from The North or South Rim sections of this National Park.

 4. Arkansas’s Crystal Bridges Museum of American Art